VadymSachenko/TechWriteIt/docs/cleanmymac-x/cleanmymac-x-assistant-article-review.md

 This document reviews the [CleanMyMac X Assistant](https://macpaw.com/support/cleanmymac/knowledgebase/cleanmymac-assistant) article based on [Apple Style Guide](https://support.apple.com/guide/applestyleguide/welcome/1.0/web), [Google developer documentation style guide](https://developers.google.com/style) and my personal experience as a user of the knowledge base.

-Each section consist of the mistake explanation, reference to the rules that proofes the point, and the tab pane, which shows how the current mistake looks like and suggests the change to fix it.
+Each section consists of the mistake explanation, a reference to the rules that prove the point, and the tab pane, which shows what the current mistake looks like and suggests the change to fix it.

 ## Lists